juanpc2018/ACPI-MPS-v1.4-APIC-/README.md

 has misplaced buffer sizes,
 512 is 256, 256 is 128, 128 is 512, etc...

-if installed on AMD boards like:
+if installed on AMD server board like:
 Tyan S8232

-Buffer size can be detected measuring audio latency measuring Analog Input to Analog Output vs. direct path on a Oscilloscope, from a Y split signal coming from an Audio Signal Generator.
+Buffer size can be detected measuring audio latency, measuring Analog Input-ASIO-Analog Output vs. direct path on a Oscilloscope, from a Y split signal source from an Audio Signal Generator.

 ------